DevonDeRaad/phil.dicaeum.rad/dadi.modeling/readme.md

 - step 6: If you are interested in converting the estimated parameters for your best fit model into meaningful biological values, see this discussion: (https://github.com/dportik/dadi_pipeline/issues/5).
 Daniel Portik reccommends consulting the Dadi user group for more details.
+For this project I used the script 'scale.parameters.R' to perform conversions.